 Photography is the art of observation.
 It’s about finding something interesting in an ordinary place, showing others the world through your eyes, it’s not about the things you see but the way you see them.
 You will explore different genres of photography including documentary, street photography, experimental imagery, portraiture, studio still life and fine art photography.

-This course will provide the fundamentals of photography and you will begin using a manual film camera, processing film and printing your own black and white images with a darkroom.
-By studying and exploring more traditional methods of photography provides you with the foundations to create the perfect image within the lens whilst gaining a real understanding of exposure and camera controls.
-Traditional and alternative photography processes will be explored and experimented with whilst working alongside new media and digital photography.
+This course will provide the fundamentals of photography and you will begin using a manual film camera, processing film and printing your own black and white images in a darkroom.
+Studying and exploring more traditional methods of photography provides you with the foundations to create the perfect image within the lens, whilst gaining a real understanding of exposure and camera controls.
+Traditional and alternative photography processes will be explored and experimented with, whilst working alongside new media and digital photography.

 You will use a sketchbook to document your studies including photoshoots captured, workshops covered, the development of ideas and experiment work.
 Annotation is an important part of the research and developmental process and this is also documented within your sketchbook to support your imagery.
-You will need to be committed, passionate and enthusiastic about photography as you are required to extend and develop work produced in class in your own time.
-A typical five additional hours per week is vital to expand on ideas initiated in class and techniques demonstrated to do well and fulfil the requirements of the course.
+You will need to be committed, passionate and enthusiastic about photography as you are required to extend and develop work produced in class and in your own time.
+You should also allocate an additional five hours per week to expand on ideas initiated in class and techniques demonstrated to do well and fulfil the requirements of the course.